matthewcuan/chess-with-friends/README.md

 - components // contains react components
 - onboard // contains react components relating to login
 - utils // contains constants

+## Notes

+This app is optimized for desktop.
+Responsiveness will be implemented in the future.

 ## Backend